deepmodeling/APEX/README.md

       <p style='font-size:1.0rem; font-weight:none'>Figure 2.
 Schematic diagram of Gamma line calculation</p>
   </div>

 The Gamma line (generalized stacking fault energy) function of APEX calculates energy of a series slab structures of specific crystal plane, which displaced in the middle along a slip vector as illustrated in **Figure 2**.
 In APEX, the slab structrures are defined by a plane miller index and two orthogonal directions (primary and secondary) on the plane.
 The **slip vector is always along the primary directions** with slip length defined by users or default settings.
-Thus, by indicating `plane_miller` and the `slip_direction` (i.e., primary direction), a slip system can be defined.
+Thus, by indicating `plane_miller` and the `slip_direction` (AKA, primary direction), a slip system can be defined.

-For most common slip systems in FCC, BCC and HCP crystal structures, slip direction, secondary direction and default fractional slip lengths are already documented and listed below (users are **strongly advised** to follow those pre-defined slip system, or may need to double-check the generated slab structure, as unexpected results may occur especially for system like HCP):
+For most common slip systems in respect to FCC, BCC and HCP crystal structures, slip direction, secondary direction and default fractional slip lengths are already documented and listed below (users are **strongly advised** to follow those pre-defined slip system, or may need to double-check the generated slab structure, as unexpected results may occur especially for system like HCP):
 * FCC
   | Plane miller index | Slip direction | Secondary direction | Default slip length |
   | :-------- | ----- | ----- | ---- |